For Couples

 Break the LOOP helps couples identify the invisible pattern underneath repeated conflict so they can stop reacting automatically, understand what is actually happening, and build better ways of responding.

-Most couples do not need more arguing.
+Most couples do not need more communication advice.
 They need more clarity.

 They are stuck because they keep getting pulled into the same loop.